October 10, 2020

 2019 Citrus Pricing: .

-are pointing to an excellent crop this year!
-NEW Supplier and REDUCED pricing
+All indications are pointing to an excellent crop this year!
+NEW Supplier and REDUCED pricing compared to 2018

 November 6, 2019, ALLENTOWN, NJ –A NJSIAA “Play in game” between Allentown and Robbinsville football teams to resolve a seeding issue with the playoff bracket was held tonight.
 Allentown had enough power points for the spot, while Robbinsville football was 9-0 in the season and a rule stated they were eligible for a playoff spot.
 After a NJSIAA decision a “play in game” was scheduled Wednesday night to resolve the conflict by expanding that part of the bracket.